cloudfoundry/docs-cloudfoundry-concepts/README.md

 [Bookbinder](http://github.com/cloudfoundry-incubator/bookbinder).

 See the [docs-book-cloudfoundry](http://github.com/cloudfoundry/docs-book-cloudfoundry)
-repo for the complete list of open source documentation repositories, as well as information about the publishing process.
+repository for the complete list of open source documentation repositories, as well as information about the publishing process.

 ## Container-to-Container Networking Diagrams